-6.5 Cost and Schedule Management Controls
+5.5 Cost and Schedule Management Controls

 Overall performance at the two host laboratories is managed under the terms of the performancebased management contract with the DOE.
 Under these terms, laboratories are expected to integrate contract work scope, budget, and schedule to achieve realistic, executable performance plans.
-The table in Appendix C shows the cost and work performance metrics for the LQCD program.
-The table in Appendix D lists all facility performance metrics for the entire LQCD program.
-The metrics in these tables are associated with a \$10.8 million Program budget.
-The values in these tables will be revised once the final funding profile is approved.
+The table in Appendix C lists all facility performance metrics for the entire LQCD program.
+The metrics in these tables are associated with a \$12.5 million Program budget.
+Should the Program budget change due as a result of changes in available funding, performance metrics will be revised accordingly.

 Following existing financial and operational procedures and processes at FNAL and BNL, the program has implemented methods of collecting and analyzing program performance data.
-The LQCD Program Office, consisting of CPM and ACPM, is responsible for the overall management of the Program and for implementing controls to ensure that cost, schedule, and technical performance requirements are met.
+The LQCD Program Office is responsible for the overall management of the Program and for implementing controls to ensure that cost, schedule, and technical performance metrics are met.